magento/pagebuilder-docs/docs/viewports/how-viewports-work.md

 Page Builder content types listen for these events and reconfigure their layouts based on the current `viewport` or `previousViewport` names (as passed by the event).

+To learn about how to use viewport stage events in your custom content types, see [How to use viewports](how-to-use-viewports.md).

 ### How content types use stage events

 To understand how Page Builder uses stage events in its content types, let's look at how the `Products` content type changes the number of products to display based on viewport properties.